ingo2009/ingo2009/README.md

 - 👋 Hi, I’m @ingo2009
 - 👀 I’m interested in coding.
-Especially C, Java, Groovy, Python, HTML, CSS, JavaScript and so on
+Especially C, Java, Groovy, Python, MicroPython, HTML, CSS, PHP, JavaScript and so on
 - 🌱 As long as its open source ...
 - 🌱 I’m currently learning Python with the help of Django, Django CMS
 - 💞️ I’m using Typesetter CMS for my projects